 Normally, around day 20-21, when using standard ultrasound equipment, the "embryo proper", as it is termed, will become visible as a small irregularity on the border of the vesicle - most commonly towards the ventral (bottom) region.
 With this particular ultrasound unit, which has images of superior quality, we can just see the embryo proper in the 19 day image above as a small whiter speck on the ventral region of the conceptus (arrowed in red below).
 By 20 day with this unit, it is very clearly visible in the image, albeit on the lower right margin of the vesicle rather than the more normal ventral region.

 By day 22-23, again when using standard ultrasound equipment, the heartbeat should become visible, showing as a tiny flicker of grey-scale change.
 When using Color Doppler ultrasound, while the embryo itself may not be visible much earlier, the heartbeat can often be seen sooner, as evidenced by the 20 day CD video below which shows the brief flicker of color of the heartbeat.
+With non-color-doppler, but good equipment, the heartbeat may be visible on a day 21 scan.

 The use of Color Doppler in the ultrasound indicates movement within the view.
 With the dual-color mode, two colors are seen - blue and orange - one indicating movement towards, the other movement away from the probe.
 What one is seeking is the movement of blood - blood flow.
 If however the mare herself moves, or the probe is moved within the mare, there is an artificial suggestion of movement evidenced by large areas of blue or orange.
 When seeking a heartbeat in an embryo, it is therefore imperative that the mare and the probe remain still.
 In the still CD 20-day image below, one can clearly see an orange speck within the embryo, which is indicative of a heartbeat.
 It is also visible as one quick orange flash at the beginning of the 20-day CD video.
 The embryonic heartbeat can be differentiated from the maternal blood flow in the surrounding vessels, as the former is significantly faster.